umee-network/umee/docs/architecture/ADR-005-liquidation.md

 ## Context

-When borrowers on Umee exceed their borrow limit due to interest accrual or asset price fluctuations, their positions become eligible for liquidation by other users.
+When borrowers on Umee exceed their borrow limit due to interest accrual or asset price fluctuations, their positions become eligible for liquidation.

-Such users (Liquidators) pay off part of all of the borrower's loan, in exchange for a value of collateral equal to the amount paid off plus an additional percentage (the liquidation incentive).
+Third party liquidators pay off part of all of the borrower's loan, in exchange for a value of collateral equal to the amount paid off plus an additional percentage (the liquidation incentive).

 We must build the features necessary for liquidators to continuously look out for liquidation opportunities, then carry out chosen liquidations.